mhernandezqa/web-app-testing-example/README.md

 ```
 ```
-# This is an example on how the in the test_inventory.py the TestInventoryFunctionalityfile class inheritates the base structure from the test_base.py BasicTest to keep adding more test-case-specific functions.
+# This is an example of how in the test_inventory.py the TestInventoryFunctionalityfile class inherits the base structure from the test_base.py BasicTest to keep adding more test-case-specific functions.

 from .test_base import BasicTest from pages.inventory_page import InventoryPage